Vertical (banknotes): $5 note

 In January 2020, the Bank of Canada confirmed it would begin soliciting suggestions for the historic Canadian who would replace Wilfrid Laurier on the $5 note.
-The Bank of Canada released a shortlist of candidates under consideration for the bill in November 2020 which included figures such as Pitseolak Ashoona, Won Alexander Cumyow, Terry Fox, and others.
+The Bank of Canada released a shortlist of candidates under consideration for the bill in November 2020 which included figures such as Pitseolak Ashoona, Won Alexander Cumyow, Terry Fox, Robertine Barry, Francis Pegahmagabow, Lotta Hitschmanova, Crowfoot, Fred Loft and others.
 In accordance with the Bank of Canada Act, the Minister of Finance will make the final decision and the name of the individual selected will be announced thereforth.
 Once the new portrait subject has been selected, the banknote design process would be initiated and the polymer note will possess a vertical design.
 In 2020, the Bank of Canada stated that the new $5 note would be in circulation within a few years; however, in a 2024 update, it was announced that, because the redesign of the $20 note to replace Elizabeth II's portrait with that of Charles III was underway, work on redesigning the $5 note had been halted.
 On 16 December 2024, it was revealed that Terry Fox had been selected to appear on the $5 note.